Exerpts from the Newsletter

 Please email the church office to be added to the newsletter distribution list.

-God’s peace be with you all,
+God’s peace be with you all in these summer months,

 Pastor Zach +